Aarav-USA/lp3thw/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Usage can include but not limited to, reffering the exercises, practicing, and comparing the code.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://Aarav-USA.github.io/LP3THW-Progress)_

 <p align="right">(<a href="#top">back to top</a>)</p>